bowenzhai/newSite/source/_posts/ARTP-Another-Ray-Tracing-Project.md

 {% asset_img Soft_Shadows.png Soft Shadows %}

 ## Texture Mapping
-By mapping a primitive's UV coordinates to its material's tenture coordinates, it is able to set the diffuse color of the surface[4].
+By mapping a primitive's UV coordinates to its material's texture coordinates, it is able to set the diffuse color of the surface[4].
 The acquired color from the texture if interpolated from a few neighbouring pixels.
 Each primitive has their own formula of finding their UVs.

 {% asset_img Texture.png Soft Texture Mapping %}